Writer Beware logo

 PublishAmerica / America Star Books

-Writer Beware received hundreds of complaints, reports, and advisories about PA/ASB.
-Hundreds–possibly thousands–of other complaints appeared online (you can see examples here and here), making the company notorious under both its names.
 Bad experiences described by authors include page proofs and finished books full of errors, books bound in the wrong covers, books with chapters from other books interpolated, books that fell apart as they were being read, ordered books that never arrived or that took months to arrive, exorbitant book prices and shipping fees, production delays, royalty irregularities, and serious difficulty communicating with staff.
 Where communication did occur, PA/ASB was famous for its rude, condescending, bullying, and outright abusive responses to authors’ questions and concerns.

 Though it boasted that it didn’t charge to publish, PA/ASB’s roots were deep in vanity publishing.
-A successor to Erica House, a pay-to-play publisher founded in the mid-1990’s by PA/ASB’s co-founder Willem Meiners, PA/ASB’s business model closely followed the vanity template, with minimal editorial gatekeeping, little or no editing or marketing, and a huge range of fees for “extras” like expedited processing, changes in proof, and useless (but expensive) promotional “opportunities” (many examples can be seen here).
+A successor to Erica House, a pay-to-play publisher founded in the mid-1990’s by PA’s co-founder Willem Meiners, PA’s business model closely followed the vanity template, with minimal editorial gatekeeping, little or no editing or marketing, and a huge range of fees for “extras” like expedited processing, changes in proof, and useless (but expensive) promotional “opportunities” (many examples can be seen here).
 PA/ASB also often demanded payment from writers who requested termination of their contracts, and ceaselessly bombarded authors with solicitations and incentives to purchase their own books (here’s a particularly egregious example, in which PA/ASB claimed to be able to bring books to the attention of J.K.
 Rowling; this one actually got PA/ASB in trouble).

-Sometime in 2015, PA/ASB spun off its pay-to-play publicity services into a sleazy new division called ASB Promotions.
+In 2014, possibly to get ahead of all the negative information online, PA changed its name to America Star Books and expanded into translations.
+A year later, PA/ASB spun off its pay-to-play publicity services into a sleazy new division called ASB Promotions.
 Writer Beware received many reports of out-of-the-blue solicitations by this entity, which also engaged in blog comment spam.

-PA/ASB was the subject of a number of lawsuits by its authors, several arbitration proceedings, and two class action lawsuits (one dismissed, the other settled out of court).
+PA was the subject of a number of lawsuits by its authors, several arbitration proceedings, and two class action lawsuits (one dismissed, the other settled out of court).
 It also sued itself.
-In 2015, PA/ASB co-founder Larry Clopper sued ASB, Meiners, company attorney Victor Cretella, and others for breach of contract and breach of fiduciary duty, among other causes, with a petition for dissolution and appointment of a receiver.
+In 2015, PA co-founder Larry Clopper sued ASB, co-founder Willem Meiners, company attorney Victor Cretella, and others for breach of contract and breach of fiduciary duty, among other causes, with a petition for dissolution and appointment of a receiver.

 After more than a year of legal wrangling, including subpoenas issued by Clopper, the parties reached a settlement, stipulating to dismissal with prejudice in July 2016.

-The lawsuit was apparently the company’s death knell.
+The lawsuit, however, was apparently the company’s death knell.
 In April 2017, PA/ASB stopped accepting new submissions and abandoned its translation program.
-Then, in August, PA/ASB abruptly announced that it was “morphing” into a new company called Paperback Services (basically ASB Promotions under a different name; Paperback Services, along with sister service Paperback Radio, were both owned by ASB co-founder Willem Meiners).
-If this was an attempt to save the company, it was in vain.
-By mid-September 2017, the PA/ASB website had disappeared, and Paperback Services and Paperback Radio were gone as well.
+August saw a brief last gasp, with PA/ASB abruptly announcing that it was “morphing” into a new company called Paperback Services (basically ASB Promotions under a different name, as it was owned by Willem Meiners).
+By mid-September, though, PA/ASB was done.
+The website disappeared.
 Authors reported bouncing emails and unanswered or disconnected phones.
 ASB’s print books began showing as out of stock or unavailable on retailers’ websites–though Kindle editions remained on sale.
-Also in September, ASB co-founder Willem Meiners sold his house and decamped to Maine, where, as far as Writer Beware knows, he is still living.

 No official announcement of ASB’s closing was ever made.
 Authors received no release of rights, and no payment of outstanding royalties.
 PA/ASB also left its creditors high and dry (among others, the State of Maryland, which had several outstanding liens on the company).